 HIT Solar Cells

-HIT solar cells are a modification of monocrystalline solar panels, in which the crystalline layer is surrounded by an ultra-thin ‘a-Si’ silicone layer.
+HIT solar cells are a modification of monocrystalline solar panels, in which the crystalline layer is surrounded by an ultra-thin ‘a-Si’ silicon layer.
 These experimental solar panels are the next big breakthrough in power generation, as they can reach an efficiency of up to 28%.
 This technology also has a lower temperature coefficient and the production process is somewhat cheaper.
 The lower temperature coefficient also means higher overall efficiency, as more energy can be produced per square meter.

 The MBB or MultiBusBar technology wants to reduce resistive losses by shortening the distance that electrons have to travel before entering the busbar.
 Bus bars are the thin silver or grey lines on the surface of your solar panels.
 This tech can affect efficiency by increasing the power output in direct sunlight.
 There are no new materials used in MBB high-efficiency solar panels.